FAIRiCUBE/uc2-agriculture-biodiversity-nexus/first-poc/README.md

-# Towards a ML UDF for UC2
+# Towards a Rasdaman Deep Learning UDF for UC2

-Goal of this activity is to establish a rasdaman User-Defined Function (UDF) for ML purposes in UC2.
+Goal of this activity is to establish a rasdaman User-Defined Function (UDF) for Deep Learning (DL) purposes in UC2.
 A UDF is executable code residing on the rasdaman datacube server engine that gets invoked from within a query sent to this server.
 When this happens the server dynamically links the code into the execution engine so that the corresponding external code function can be invoked and executed.